Summer School on Sustainable Blue Economy in the Euro-Mediterranean Region 2021

 Specific objectives of the summer school are:

-Postgraduate students of any discipline, especially from the Euro-Mediterranean countries and Black sea countries, are invited to apply.
+Postgraduate students of any discipline related to the Blue Economy (see the Themes and Approaches section), especially from the Euro-Mediterranean countries and Black sea countries, are invited to apply.

 have completed undergraduate programme, obtained at least 180 ECTS (or equivalent);

 are eligible to study at the postgraduate level or are postgraduate students or researchers;